ruggeri/tech-notes/randos/peripherals/displays.md

     - Mar 2023 update: I think slow USB peripheral speed hasn't been a problem?
 There's only 480Mbps for keyboard, mouse, ethernet and webcam.
 But that is maybe enough??
+    - 2025-03-XX Update: Looks like I am running 4k@60hz with 30-bit
+      color.
+It says that "Stream Info: 5.4Gbps", which implies HBR2 is being used.
+Now, even 2x HBR3 doesn't have the bandwidth to do 4k@60Hz with 30-bit color uncompressed.
+However, if I set "USB-C
+      Prioritization: High Data Speed", it now shows "8.1Gbps DSC" (HBR3 with DSC) and USB: USB3.1.
+Interesting!
+It looks like Apple fixed DSC.
+Indeed, switching from USB 2.0 to USB 3.2 Gen 2 speed, I go from 227Mbps down to 304Mbps down (up stays constant at 42Mbps).
+I can't see any change in image quality with DSC.
 - I like having an integrated ethernet port.
   - This helps with internet reliability.
 And again, I don't want to plug more than one cable into my laptop.